neda420/Cgpa-calculator/README.md

 # 🎓 CGPA Calculator

 A modern, beautiful web application to calculate your Cumulative Grade Point Average (CGPA).
-Built with pure HTML, CSS, and JavaScript — no frameworks needed.
+Built with pure HTML, CSS, and JavaScript.

 ## ✨ Features